 To love others in the way commanded by Jesus means we do it “as ourselves.”
-(Matthew 22:39) Is it really possible to define how to best love others amid broken lives that can’t give our receive true love due to brokeness, trauma, abuse and dysfunction?
+(Matthew 22:39) Is it really possible to define how to best love others amid lives that can’t give or receive true love due to brokeness, trauma, abuse and dysfunction?
 How is love to be best expressed through the body of Christ?
 Get ready to navigate the confusion and discuss this essential command of Christ.

 Free Methodists understand the grace of God to be expressed in four works that, though unique, are not separate.
 The same Holy Spirit works in them all to accomplish one purpose: sanctify the person.
 Prevenient grace, saving grace, sanctifying grace and glorifying grace are the topic of April’s Light + Life.
 We will be discussing how and why this matters to the daily life of Christians.

 Had Eden not been ruined by the fall of humankind, sexuality would never have experienced the confusion and perversion it has, and continues to have to the present day.
 The topic of May’s Light + Life will pose the question, “How is sex expressed when sanctified through the Lord who created it?”
 The issue isn’t about what’s allowable, the issue we will discuss is, what is holy?